 On April 15 and 16, the honors students will participate in social and academic activities.
 “The conference will feature remarkable students from 18 different colleges and universities in the Commonwealth,” said Dr. Sally Selden, vice president and dean for academic affairs.
 “Dr. Ed DeClair, the Westover Fellows, and VCHC have done a wonderful job developing a program that will allow participants to engage in meaningful conversations about interesting and exciting research topics across a wide range of disciplines.”

 Dr. Richard Burke, the John Franklin East Distinguished Professor of Humanities, will present the keynote lecture titled “Better Living through Magic?
 The Role of Fiction in Moral Development.”
-Dr. Jimmy Roux, a communication studies professor at LC, will give a professional development talk titled “Everything you wanted to know about interviewing but were afraid to ask.”
+Dr. Jimmy Roux, a communication studies and nonprofit leadership professor at LC, will give a professional development talk titled “Everything you wanted to know about interviewing but were afraid to ask.”